peter-gergely-horvath/dyna4jdbc/README.md

 # dyna4JDBC

-A JDBC driver for running dynamic JVM languages and external programs.
+A JDBC driver for running alternative JVM language scripts and external programs.

 ## Introduction

-dyna4JDBC is a JDBC driver implementation written in the Java programming language.
-It enables users to execute dynamic JVM languages or console-oriented external programs through the JDBC API.
-It captures the output generated and parses it to a standard JDBC ResultSet, which the caller application can process further.
+dyna4JDBC is a JDBC driver, that allows running alternative JVM language scripts (Groovy, JavaScript, Scala, Jython, Clojure, BeanShell, R (Renjin), JRuby etc.) or external console-oriented programs via the JDBC API.

-This approach combines the power of dynamic languages with the rich ecosystem of reporting and data visualisation tools, that support the JDBC standard.
-You can for example write a complex Groovy/Scala/JavaScript/Jython etc. JVM script or call any console application (Shell script, Python, R language, etc.) and visualize or process the results further from your favourite JDBC-compatible tool.
+Mainly targeted at allowing JDBC-enabled business intelligence applications to run various scripts instead of SQL easily, dyna4JDBC captures and parses the output of scripts/external programs and presents that as a standard JDBC `ResultSet`, allowing the output to be processed further for various purposes like building complex reports quickly and analysis with other tools.

 ## Documentation